Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 The result is significant (\(F\) = 8.219, \(\textrm{df}_1\) = 2, \(\textrm{df}_2\) = 27, \(p\)-value = 0.00163).
 Thus, we could conclude that at least two of the drugs produce significantly different log-mean immobilization times.

-When there is no significant difference detected among treatment means, we can safely conclude that the treatment had no effect on the mean response that was any larger than the type of change we might expect just due to random chance.
+When there is no significant difference detected among treatment means, we can safely conclude that the treatment had no effect on the mean response.
+This effectively says that any differences in means were no larger than the type of change we might expect just due to random chance.
 In such a case, the analysis is essentially over, except that we might want to assess the size of the observed treatment differences for descriptive purposes.

-However, if significant differences are detected among the treatments (as in the example above), the ANOVA \(F\)-test does not inform you where the differences lie.
-In such a situation, a follow-up procedure known as a multiple comparison procedure is warranted for seeking out pairwise mean differences where they exist.
+However, if significant differences are detected among the treatments (as in the knockdown times example above), the ANOVA \(F\)-test does not inform you where the differences lie.
+In such a situation, a follow-up procedure known as a multiple comparison procedure is necessary to seek out pairwise mean differences.

-There are numerous multiple comparison methods in existence, and they all have certain advantages and disadvantages, and some are designed for specific sorts of follow-up comparisons.
-Here we will discuss two procedures for handling the following scenarios:
+There are numerous multiple comparison methods in existence, and they all have certain advantages and disadvantages.
+Some are designed for specific follow-up comparisons and are customizable (known as contrasts).
+Here we will discuss procedures for handling the following scenarios:

 1. All possible pairwise comparisons